 To the advertisers, the drug companies, and the TV producers: Don’t cover up our struggle.
 We’ve been through too much, come through hell too many times, to have our battle scars hidden away just to make a few people more comfortable with the effects of MS. We aren’t comfortable so they shouldn’t be either.

 To the doctors and nurses: remember that MS isn’t easy.
 That the things you say, the way you help, the care you give matters.
 That just a simple “I’m here to help you any way I can” matters.
 That listening to our tear filled emotional breakdowns really does help.
 That even though you may feel helpless in coming up with a solution to ease our pain in the short time you see us, we face those same fears and feelings every moment of every day.
 Please be patient with us, your patients.
 Sometimes you are the only ones we talk to about what we are going through.

 In a perfect world, MS wouldn’t exist.
 There would be no pain, fears, difficulties or struggles.
 But we live in a world filled with brokenness.
 It’s okay to cry, fall apart and actually feel afraid.
 That’s part of being human.
 That’s a part of living.

-Allow yourself to feel, get angry if you need to, cry if you must, then wipe your tears, hold you head up and conquer the day.
-You are a warrior that may be weary in the fight, but even on your worst days you are still fighting.
+Allow yourself to feel, get angry, cry, then wipe your tears, hold you head up and conquer the day.
+You may get weary in the fight but even on your worst days you are still fighting.

-Never doubt, even for a minute, that you are special.
+Never doubt, even for a minute, your importance or your value.
 You are amazingly special and incredibly important.
 Hold your head high today.
 You got this!